Those of you who have been following this blog for a while have read these words before:

 By the time Michele finished reading the letter I was a blubbering mess.
 I was dumbstruck and speechless and awed.
 I felt blessed most unbelievably.
 Blessed to have this amazing opportunity, blessed to be a conduit for Michele and Glenn’s goodness, and blessed that these amazing people were entrusting us to do good things with their money.

 Suddenly, right there before us, was the next step.

-Since that moment when Michele and Glenn handed us that envelope, everything shifted a little, in the same way that it shifted when I said this dream out loud, or when I started this blog, or when we made the definitive decision to sell our house.
+Since that moment when Michele and Glenn handed us that envelope, everything shifted a little, in the same way, that it shifted when I said this dream out loud, or when I started this blog, or when we made the definitive decision to sell our house.
 Once you’ve seen the next step, it’s impossible to pretend that you do not know it’s there.

-This gift that they’ve given us, it is the best kind of responsibility.
-We owe it to Glenn and Michele to look at every person or situation or experience and ask ourselves: Is this an opportunity to brighten someone’s day?
+This gift that they’ve given us, is the best kind of responsibility.
+We owe it to Glenn and Michele to look at every person’s situation or experience and ask ourselves: Is this an opportunity to brighten someone’s day?
 To fix a problem?
 To add a bit of goodness here?
 We owe it to them to do good by their gift and doing good by their gift will add so much joy to our lives.

 I do not know when or how Brian and I will give the money away.
 We both believe that we will know when the time(s) is right.
 And when that time comes, as long as it is okay with the recipient, I will share the stories here on the blog.